 Raistrick, H. & Richards, D. (2006).
 Designing primary care mental health services.
 Hyde: Care Services Improvement Partnership.

 World Health Organization (1992).
 ICD-10 Classification of mental and behavioural disorders: clinical descriptions and diagnostic guidelines.
 Geneva: World Health Organization.

 Williams, C.J.
 (2006).
 Overcoming Depression and low mood: A Five Areas Approach.
 London: Hodder Arnold.

 National Institute for Clinical Excellence (2009).
 Generalised anxiety disorder and panic disorder (with or without agoraphobia) in adults Management in primary, secondary and community care.
 London: National Institute for Clinical Excellence.

 Pilgrim, D. & Rogers, A. (2005).
 Sociology of mental health.
 Maidenhead: Maidenhead.

 Department of Health (2000).
 The NHS Plan: A plan for investment, a plan for reform.
 London: Department of Health.

 Method of repeat year: 2x failure of assessment 1 leads to immediate withdraw from programme as specified in national curriculum.

 This is how we’ll give you feedback as you are learning.
-It is not a formal test or exam.Standardised symptom and risk assessment
+It is not a formal test or exam.Triage assessment

 This is how we’ll formally assess what you have learned in this module.